okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/pwd-optional-sign-in-email/main/index.md

 <ApiLifecycle access="ie" /><br>

-Enable users to sign in with email only in an application based on an embedded SDK.
+Learn how to enable an email only sign-in flow in your application using the Embedded SDK.

 **Learning outcomes**

-* Configure your Okta org to enable user sign-in without a password.
+* Configure your Okta org to enable user sign-in flows without a password.
-* Integrate password-optional sign-in flows in your app using the Embedded SDK.
+* Integrate email only sign-in flow support into your application with the Embedded SDK.

 **What you need**